Leaders of integrity or infamy found in The Book of Mormon provide the fodder for spiritual growth and self-improvement. It was made for us.

 Further, he said of the Nephite victory "take our weapons of war, and suffer that we may depart into the wilderness; otherwise, we will retain our swords, and we will perish or conquer."
 Alma 44:8

-He did not believe it was because of their religion they won, being that he was a former Nephite and of a different faith.
+Zerahemnah did not attribute losing the battle to the religion of their enemies, the Nephites, being that he was a former Nephite and of a different faith.
 He told the Captain it was their gear that saved them.

 "We are not of your faith," Zerahemnah declared.
 "We do not believe that it is God that has delivered us into your hands; but we believe that it is your cunning that has preserved you from our swords."
 Alma 44:9